The Western Club is an unincorporated association of members (“we”, ”our”, “us”, “The Western Club”).

 In providing our services, we may send your details to, and also use information from credit reference agencies and fraud prevention agencies.

 Where we process your personal information in pursuit of our legitimate interests, you have the right to object to us using your personal information for the above purposes.
 If you wish to object to any of the above processing, please contact us on firstname.lastname@example.org.
-If we comply with your objection, this may affect our ability to undertake the tasks above for your benefit as a Member.
+If we comply with your objection, this may affect our ability to undertake the tasks above for the benefit of you as a member or employee.

-We are under a legal obligation to process certain personal information relating to our Members for the purposes of complying with legal obligations, for example to comply with regulations about taxation.
+We are under a legal obligation to process certain personal information relating to our members and employees for the purposes of complying with legal obligations, for example to comply with regulations about taxation, Anti-Money Laundering regulations or employment law.

 Internal Third Parties